0x80/isolate-package/README.md

 # Isolate Package

-Isolate a monorepo workspace package to form a self-contained directory including any internally shared code and a compatible lockfile.
+Isolate a monorepo workspace package to form a self-contained deployable package that includes internal dependencies and a compatible lockfile.

 <!-- TOC -->